pandas-dev/pandas/doc/source/cookbook.rst

 Binary Files
 ************

-pandas readily accepts numpy record arrays, if you need to read in a binary file consisting of an array of C structs.
+pandas readily accepts NumPy record arrays, if you need to read in a binary file consisting of an array of C structs.
 For example, given this C program in a file called ``main.c`` compiled with ``gcc main.c -std=gnu99`` on a 64-bit machine,